tea7010/MyLearning/english/writing.md

 * Camping is really a hobby costs a lot.
 I think I have almost spent a grand already although I have never been to a camp site yet.
 So far, I bought a double size swag, a nice pair of chairs, a foldable table, a muk mat, and some lights.
 I still need some kitchen stuff when I really do a life in wild.
 * Camping is really an expensive hobby.
 I think I’ve already spent almost a grand, even though I haven’t been to a campsite yet.
 So far, I’ve bought a double-size swag, a nice pair of chairs, a foldable table, a muk mat, and some lights.
 I still need some kitchen gear for when I actually camp in the wild.

+* I didn't know that I need to book a space at a campsite.
+I had thought that I could vist and stay freely anytime, but lots of campsite has separated space or lots and you need to book beforehadnd.
+* I didn’t know that I needed to book a spot at a campsite.
+I had thought I could visit and stay freely anytime, but many campsites have designated spaces or lots that need to be booked in advance.